 "We will collaborate with many different companies and discover new services to expand the market presence of Bespoke Qooker and create a new food culture," Samsung official Hwang Tae-hwan was quoted as saying.
 The tech giant plans to increase the number of exclusive ready-to-cook meal packages up to 200 by the end of January 2022.

 HMR products became popular in South Korea with some 6.6 million single households.
-Due to a coronavirus pandemic, the heat-and-eat meal packs have become even more popular because grounded consumers shopped online instead of visiting crowded markets and mega-stores and found meal packs easy and convenient to eat.
+Due to the COVID-19 pandemic, the heat-and-eat meal packs have become even more popular because grounded consumers shopped online instead of visiting crowded markets and mega-stores and found meal packs easy and convenient to eat.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.